vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/02/016_suraxA/05_vishvambhara_vishvena.md

 <details><summary>Griffith</summary>

-id
-2.16.5    As Truth and Falsehood have no fear, nor ever ...
-2.16.5    Preserve me with all care.
+Preserve me with all care.
 O All-Sustainer!
-Al...
-Name: Comment, dtype: object
+All hail to thee!
 </details>

 <details><summary>पदपाठः</summary>